French Riviera Style Guide | What to Wear in the South of France

 Other than sunglasses, you don’t really need any other accessories in the French Riviera than a straw hat or a head scarf.

-Straw hats protect you from the sun on the beach, and a fabulous head scarf will have you looking like you just walked off a luxurious yacht for a day in town.
-(Don’t worry, it’ll be our little secret.)
+Straw hats protect you from the sun on the beach.
+And a fabulous head scarf will have you looking like you just walked off a luxurious yacht for a day in town.

-I love my Gigi Pip straw hat, but for the sake of saving precious suitcase space, I packed a straw visor for my trip.
-If your budget allows, you can invest in a silk Hermes scarf; you can find a bunch secondhand at The RealReal.
+A straw hat is always a great summer accessory.
+But if you’re looking to save precious suitcase space, consider packing a straw visor for your trip.
+If your budget allows, you can also invest in a silk Hermes scarf; you can find a bunch secondhand at The RealReal.

 As you pack, here are a few things you won’t need in the French Riviera: